CAUGHT ON CAMERA: Stolen U-Haul goes airborne during wild chase

-ATLANTA - A wild police chase in Atlanta was caught on camera when a stolen U-Haul goes airborne.
+ATLANTA - A wild police chase in Atlanta was caught on camera when a stolen U-Haul went airborne.

-“Came outside and I was like oh wow there’s a Uhaul over there..and it was all the way at the top of the hill and there were cops everywhere," Pat Woowong told Channel 2's Justin Wilfon.
+“Came outside and I was like, 'Oh wow, there’s a U-Haul over there,' and it was all the way at the top of the hill, and there were cops everywhere," Pat Woowong told Channel 2's Justin Wilfon.

 Woowong captured the dramatic moment on his home surveillance camera.